 To get started, wrap your wreath form in fabric or ribbon.
 This step is not necessary but adds a pretty backing.

-Cut the burlap in approximately 4 inch squares.
+Cut the burlap into approximately 4-inch squares.
 The square part is far more important than the actual size.

 Create one bubble at a time.
 Add the pin and stick onto the wreath form.